How Pet Insurance Works

 What if my vet doesn't work with pet insurance?

-This scenario doesn’t apply to pet insurance the way it does with human health insurance.
 You simply pay your vet normally, then submit a claim.
 Your veterinarian doesn’t need to submit paperwork or participate in any insurance program.

 Can I use pet insurance at emergency or specialty clinics?

 Yes.
-Spot Pet Insurance plans cover visits to licensed emergency clinics and specialists for eligible conditions.
+Spot Pet Insurance plans help cover visits to licensed emergency clinics and specialists for eligible conditions.
 The same reimbursement process applies whether you visit your regular vet, a specialist, or an emergency facility.

 Does pet insurance cover preventive care at any vet?

 Standard accident and illness policies focus on unexpected health events.
 For routine care coverage, consider adding a preventive care option to your plan.
-Spot Pet Insurance offers wellness add-ons that help cover the eligible costs of annual exams, vaccinations, and other preventive services at any licensed veterinarian.
+Spot Pet Insurance offers wellness add-ons that can help cover the eligible costs of annual exams, vaccinations, and other preventive services at any licensed veterinarian.

 Article author Paula Gil